superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 These constants are used across all the components of the retrieval system, ensuring a single configuration entry point.

 ## 4. Streaming ingestion pipeline

-Let's dive into the streaming pipeline from top to bottom ↓
+Let's dive into the streaming pipeline, starting from the top and working our way to the bottom ↓

-### 4.1.
-Bytewax Flow
+## 4.1.
+Bytemax flow - starting from ingestion

-Looking at the Bytewax flow, we can quickly understand all the steps of the streaming pipeline.
+**The Bytewax flow** transparently conveys all the steps of the streaming pipeline.

-The first stage is to ingest every LinkedIn post from our JSON files.

-Next, every map operation has a single responsibility, such as:
+The first step is ingesting every LinkedIn post from our JSON files.
+In the next steps, every map operation has a single responsibility:
-- validating the ingested data using a`RawPost` `pydantic` model
+- validate the ingested data using a `RawPost` `pydantic` model
-- cleaning the post
+- clean the posts
-- chunking the posts; we have used a `flat_map` operation as the chunking operation will output a list of `ChunkedPost` objects, which we want to flatten out
+- chunk the posts; because chunking will output a list of `ChunkedPost` objects, we use a `flat_map` operation to flatten them out
 - embed the posts
 - load the posts to a Qdrant vector DB